IIVEventGroup/STARE/README.md

   - CUDA 11.3
   - PyTorch 1.10.0

-  For more detailed information about Python dependencies, their versions, and other details, please refer to the [lib/stare_conda_env.yml](lib/stare_conda_env.yml) file.
+  For more detailed information about Python dependencies, their versions, and other details, please refer to the exported requirement file [lib/stare_conda_env.yml](lib/stare_conda_env.yml).

   ---